 Sabarna Sangrahashala- a place for history enthusiasts

-You would be amazed to know that Kabindra Parameshwar who translated Mahabharata into Bengali language belongs to this family.
-The Padmabati gallery is the main attraction that houses many fascinating historical belongings such as Siraj Ud Daula’s knife made of ivory, stamps, old kitchen utensils, graphics and comics are added attractions.
+You would be amazed to know that Kabindra Parameshwar who translated Mahabharata into the Bengali language belongs to this family.
+The Padmavati gallery is the main attraction that houses many fascinating historical belongings such as Siraj Ud Daula’s knife made of ivory, stamps, old kitchen utensils, graphics and comics are added attractions.

 The museum got a library of its own that houses many rare books as well as journals.
-There is a new digit library that has been created recently and public can use it free of cost.
-It contains journals and travelogues with historical topics from Kolkata, Mughal period and it also contains the history of the Sabarna Roy Chowdhury family.
+There is a new digit library that has been created recently and the public can use it free of cost.
+It contains journals and travelogues with historical topics from Kolkata, the Mughal period and it also contains the history of the Sabarna Roy Chowdhury family.

 About Sabarna Sangrahashala

 The museum is situated in Barisha of Kolkata.
 The museum is maintained by the Sabarna Roy Chowdhury Parishad.
 The visiting hours are from 10 to 12 in the morning and again from 5 to 7 in the evening.
-Entry fee is not there.
+The entry fee is not there.
 It takes just one to two hours to completely visit the place.
 It remains opened on all days of the week except Thursday.